Hello! I’m Courtney.

 And I love to write.
 Specifically, I love to write about the things that point me to resurrection and life, beauty and joy.
 Its funny for me to admit that to you in this space.
 For a long time I was rather robotic about the way I approached life.
 I wanted certain inputs to lead to certain outputs and for a long time it actually worked.
 I trained hard with the rowing team in college and eventually we won some races.
 I passed my college courses over a couple of years and after enough credits I earned my degree.

 Something shifted while earning that degree though that made me realize that my life was not going to be as clear cut as I had bargained for.
 People I loved made decisions I hadn’t anticipated.
-Things I had cherished for years were taken away from me.
-Suddenly, I found myself standing on uncertain ground with a college diploma in hand, wondering what the heck I was supposed to do next.
-Everything appeared to have changed.
+Things I had cherished for years were taken suddenly from my hands.
+I found myself standing on uncertain ground with a college diploma in hand, wondering what the heck I was supposed to do next.
+Everything looked different.

 I wouldn’t have said it back then but today I’m incredibly grateful for the way my life has unfolded.
 Had I not stood on uncertain ground in my 20s I wouldn’t feel the excitement and joy that’s available to me now in my 30s.
 If not for difficulty I’d still be living a life of inputs and outputs.
 This is far less interesting than the adventure that I’ve found via the life of faith.